serdar-sarioglu/mysystem/readme.md

 ## Serdar SARIOGLU GitHub Repository

-Welcome IT Guys (System Admins - DevOps - SecOps - Cloudiers)
+Welcome IT Guys (System Admins - DevOps - SecOps - Cloudiers) Information Technology projects are being more complicated every day.
+However, don't worry, Infrastructure Designing and IT Management is what I do best.

+My name is Serdar Sarioglu, and I am a Senior IT Architect & Security Manager with more than ten years’ making Infrastructures Efficient and Secure!
+I have completed high and mid-level projects (mostly ERP and now Cloud) on time and improved IT operations!
+After entirely technical years I am now able to understand IT requirements, make project plans and reduce costs!

 ## Requirements